eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 As you will see, it's a _hack_ but you will be guided step-by-step.

 You can only do this on **desktop**.
-We need to use the developer tools built-in to modern browsers like Chrome, Firefox, the new Edge and Safari.
+We need to use the developer tools built-in to modern browsers like Chrome, Firefox and the new Edge.
+For Safari, you have to enable it under [Preferences > Advanced](https://support.apple.com/en-gb/guide/safari/sfri20948/mac).
 Everything is happening in your browser (client-side) and none of your data is sent to a server.

 <noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so this will not work for you.
 Please use a full web browser or turn JavaScript back on if it's turned off.</div></noscript>